 - breadcrumbs

-- Slather it on roasted chicken or fish.
+- Slathered on roasted chicken or fish.

-- Use it as a sandwich spread.
+- As a sandwich spread.

 Muhamarra (roasted red pepper & walnut dip)